awsdocs/aws-sdk-for-javascript-v3/doc_source/kinesis-page-scrolling-browser-script.md

 ## Creating Scroll Records<a name="kinesis-page-scrolling-create-records"></a>

 Scroll progress is calculated using the `scrollHeight` and `scrollTop` properties of the `<div>` containing the content of the blog post\.
 Each scroll record is created in an event listener function for the `scroll` event and then added to an array of records for periodic submission to Kinesis\.
-Replace *PARTITION\_KEY* with a paritition key, which must be a string\.
+Replace *PARTITION\_KEY* with a partition key, which must be a string\.
 For more information about partition strings, see [PutRecord](https://docs.aws.amazon.com/kinesis/latest/APIReference/API_PutRecord.html) in the *Amazon Kinesis Data Analytics developer guide*\.

 The following code snippet shows this step\. \(See [Bundling the browser script](kinesis-page-scrolling-full.md) for the full example\.\)